sadhubby/lscs-40th/content/Documentations and Logistics Manual.md

 Navigate to the **[2] Templates** of our Google Drive to find the required templates.
 Make a copy of the required templates into the committee folder.

+When you do put in the required templates, you will have it be renamed to [#] Template.
+To know its sequential order, refer to the Activity Reference Guide.

 ### Things to Note

 1. If activity will be **broadcasted**, include a **Broadcast Consent Form**.
 Only need the draft of said form for pre-acts